Mold – Statement:

 Some molds can cause allergic reactions in some people and may cause severe reactions in individuals with compromised immune systems.
 Potentially, all molds may be pathogenic to humans but very few cause problems in healthy individuals.
 There is no established relationship between amount of exposure and possible harmful effects, and no established safe level of exposure.

 Control of moisture at the source and controlled ventilation are two ways to prevent mold growth.
+Visit Lets Remove Mold to learn aabout some other way you can prevent mold.
 Exhaust fans and other systems of controlled ventilation can help to control and limit mold damage.
 Mold does not appear to grow at temperatures below 40 degrees Fahrenheit or above 100 degrees.

 Mold becomes a problem when it grows and spores become airborne.
 It also can be a problem when contaminated materials are removed or disposed of improperly, spreading spores that may start new colonies.
 Homebuyers need to be aware that home inspections do not necessarily include an environmental assessment.